GLOSSARY @F-L-O-W

 social intelligence

-– the intelligence that lies behind group interactions and
+– the intelligence that lies behind group interactions and behaviors as

-Self-Awareness, Self-Management, Social Awareness, SQ.
+Relationship Management Self-Awareness, Self-Management, Social

 spiral dynamics